avishayts/CNF-Solver_EA/README.md

 CNF-Solver_EA is an evolutionary algorithm which get a CNF formula and finds satisfiable assignment.

 ## Problem Description
-The problem is to find satisfiable assignment to a given CNF formula as described above.
+The problem is to find satisfiable assignment to a given CNF formula as described above and to find the optimal parameters for the evolutionay algorithm.
 The naive solution is to run over all the $2^n$ possibilities of the values of the variables, when $n$ is the amount of the variables.
 This approach is very not efficient and when $n$ is very large, it might run for a very long time.
-In this project we will show a solution to solve CNF formula by Evolutionary Algorithm.
+In this project we will show a solution that finds the optimal the parameters for the evolutionary algorithm, and solve CNF formula.
+It is important to find optimal parameters because there are cases which the algorithm does not provide a satisfiable assignment and fails to solve the CNF formula.
+Another reason is that we want to use optimal parameters that finds solution and solve the CNF formula with the least amount of time, i.e the optimal parameters that solve the formula most efficiently.

 ## Solution Description
-We will solve the CNF formula and find a satisfiable assignment by Evolutionary Algorithm
+We will solve the CNF formula and find a satisfiable assignment by Evolutionary Algorithm.
+First, we will find the optimal parameters by **Parameters Search** algorithm that will be described below.
+When we find the optimal parameters, we will run the evolutionary algorithm with them.

 ### Representation
 CNF formula represents as list of sub-lists of integers, such that each sub-list represents a clause, and each integer represents literal.